This article will change the way you think about website pricing.

 If you search “How much does a website cost” on Google, you will find over 1 billion results!
 The first 10 results will give you an itemised breakdown of exactly what a website will cost.
 Everything from hosting to the framework and add-ons.

-And 80% of those articles will compare buying a website to buying a car.
+And 80% of those articles will compare buying a website design to buying a car.
 According to them, there’s a “base price” and the more features you add, the more expensive it gets.

-Whilst such a comparison seems logical, it is not the right way to think about website pricing.
+Whilst such a comparison seems logical, it is not the right way to think about website designs pricing.

 To challenge the status quo I am not going to give you costs.
 There are quite literally 1 billion other articles you can get that information from.
 What I want to do, is change the way you think about websites.